Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

 <img width="300" height="100" src="./Images/logo.jpg"> </a>
 </p>

+# Illusive Active Defense Sentinel Solution

-## Illusive Active Defense Product Suite
+Instructions for configuring, running, and using the Illusive Active Defense Sentinel solution.

-# Microsoft Azure Sentinel

-  Playbook and setup for incident enrichment and response

 # Table of Contents